8 Foods That Ease Your Allergy Symptoms

 While most people load up on vitamin C when they’re battling a cold, there is some evidence that shows it may be just as helpful when dealing with seasonal allergies.9 Eating citrus fruits high in vitamin C like grapefruits, oranges, and lemons is a solid way to decrease allergic rhinitis and reduce symptoms like sneezing, runny nose, and itchy, watery eyes.Broccoli

 Citrus fruits aren’t the only source of vitamin C. Surprisingly, broccoli has more vitamin C than oranges and is an easy food to incorporate into your meals.10 Are you more of a fan of broccoli sprouts and the crunch they add to your sandwiches or salads?
-A 2014 study in Food & Function found that broccoli sprouts may help reduce the impact of particulate pollution on people with allergies and asthma.11Brillia Health
+A 2014 study in Food & Function found that broccoli sprouts may help reduce the impact of particulate pollution on people with allergies and asthma.11Garlic

 Garlic is another anti-inflammatory that may relieve sinus pressure thanks to its potent aroma.12 Allicin, a chemical compound found in garlic, helps to thin mucus in the nasal passages and reduces the inflammation that contributes to clogged airways.Turmeric